270 Park Avenue (1960–2021): Architecture

-The Union Carbide Building was designed by architects Gordon Bunshaft and Natalie de Blois of Skidmore, Owings & Merrill (SOM) for chemical company Union Carbide.
-Several engineers and contractors were also involved in the building's construction, including structural engineer Weiskopf and Pickworth; general contractor George A. Fuller; lighting, mechanical, and electrical consultants Syska Hennessy; and acoustic consultants Bolt, Beranek, and Newman Inc. The Union Carbide Building, the Seagram Building, Lever House, and the Pepsi-Cola Building were part of a grouping of International Style structures developed on Park Avenue from 46th to 59th Street during the mid-20th century.
+The Union Carbide Building was designed by the architects Gordon Bunshaft and Natalie de Blois of Skidmore, Owings & Merrill (SOM) for the chemical company Union Carbide.
+Bunshaft publicly took credit, even though de Blois was the main designer.
+As early as the 1980s, The New York Times attributed the design mainly to de Blois.

-As early as the 1980s, some observers attributed the design mainly to de Blois.
-According to several publications including The New York Times, Bunshaft publicly took credit, even though de Blois was the main designer.
 This made the Union Carbide Building the world's tallest building designed by a woman for about fifty years after its completion.
 After de Blois died in 2013, David W. Dunlap of the Times said that, even though SOM projects were collaborations between several designers, "there is little doubt that Ms. de Blois [...] was long denied her due".

+Several engineers and contractors were also involved in the building's construction.
+Weiskopf and Pickworth was hired as the structural engineer; George A. Fuller was the general contractor; Syska Hennessy were the lighting, mechanical, and electrical consultants; and Bolt, Beranek, and Newman Inc. were the acoustic consultants.
+The Union Carbide Building, the Seagram Building, Lever House, and the Pepsi-Cola Building were part of a grouping of International Style structures developed on Park Avenue from 46th to 59th Street during the mid-20th century.
+The Union Carbide Building shared some features with SOM's nearly-contemporary Pepsi-Cola Building—including a massing recessed from the sidewalk, a detailed steel-and-glass facade, and a modular interior floor plan—although Union Carbide's structure was significantly taller, with a black facade.

 Form and facade

 Measuring 707 ft tall, the Union Carbide Building was the tallest structure on Park Avenue upon its completion in 1960, as well as the tallest building erected in the city since 1933.
-It was also one of the last skyscrapers in New York City to be designed under the principles of the 1916 Zoning Resolution.
+It was one of the last skyscrapers in New York City to be designed under the principles of the 1916 Zoning Resolution.
 The main tower was 52 stories tall and faced Park Avenue; there was also a 12- or 13-story western annex that faced Madison Avenue.
 The annex measured 189 ft high.
 The building was set back 50 ft from the lot line along Park Avenue and 23 ft from the lot line on each side street.
 The Madison Avenue annex was set back 13 ft from Madison Avenue.
 The ground-level entrances were recessed another 38 ft behind the facade, giving the appearance of a colonnade in front of the entrances.
 The ground floor of the annex had a platform for truck deliveries, as well as some storefronts.